FlaviusMelcea/SpringBoot-vehicle-API/README.md

 # SpringBoot-vehicle-API :green_book:

-:bulb: The API will provide CRUD functionalitites for vehicles.
+:bulb: The API provides CRUD functionalitites for vehicles.

 :computer: The vehicle details are stored in a mysql database.
 For database versioning i'm using Liquibase.